Help Braelyn Beat Brain Cancer

 December 10th, 2023

 The last few weeks sure have been eventful.
 It started the week of Thanksgiving when Braelyn’s wound opened.
-We were able to manage a short hospital stay at Duke that week in order to be home for Thanksgiving.
+We were able to manage a short hospital stay at "Hospital B" that week in order to be home for Thanksgiving.
 Then we returned the following Monday to see her surgeon who had been on vacation the week prior.
 She underwent surgery #5 last Wednesday, 11/29 to remove the necrotic bone flap and the hardware, with the expectation of another surgery to replace the bone flap sometime in the future.
-Braelyn did quite well following this latest surgery until the morning we were getting ready to be discharged from Duke.
+Braelyn did quite well following this latest surgery until the morning we were getting ready to be discharged.
 She just didn’t seem quite as energetic as the previous days, had general malaise and stomach issues.
 I questioned her symptoms and the docs felt her low hemoglobin and the antibiotics were the cause.
 Long story short, she slept all the way home, and we weren’t home an hour when she spiked a fever of 103.
-I immediately took her to Greenville Children’s Hospital.
-She was admitted and after a thorough work up, was diagnosed with a GI infection.
+I immediately took her to "Hospital A." She was admitted and after a thorough work up, was diagnosed with a GI infection.
 She was treated with appropriate antibiotics and felt significantly better in about 1 day!
 They decided to keep her to get antibiotics sorted out (oral and IV), rule out any other infections, and get her hemoglobin up.
 This hospital was able to arrange a direct donor blood transfusion which she received last night.
 Her dad was able to donate.
 The pediatric hospitalist, infectious disease doctor, and the blood connections people were absolutely amazing and worked to move mountains to get Braelyn everything she needed (especially the blood) so she could be discharged on time to attend her school’s winter semi-formal.
 I told the nurse how incredibly impressed we were with the personal service Braelyn received there and how everyone prioritized her wishes and goals.
 The nurse said this was the second time in 15 years she had seen that they were able to get a direction donation for transfusion so quickly.
 We feel extra special!
-We are so thankful for the exceptional care we received at our local Children’s Hospital.
+We are so thankful for the exceptional care we received at "Hospital A."

 Thank you for the continued prayers and support.